More Than Just a Flower: The Orchid’s Manifold Faces

 Senior Librarian Ang Seow Leng gives us a crash course in all things orchids and their special relationship with Singapore.

-The 20th World Orchid Conference will once again be held in Singapore from 13—20 November, at the Marina Bay Sands Expo and Convention Centre.
+The 20th World Orchid Conference will once again be held in Singapore from 13–20 November, at the Marina Bay Sands Expo and Convention Centre.
 This major event is regarded as the “Olympics of Orchids”.
-World Orchid Conferences were initiated in 1952 by Gordon W. Dillon, from the American Orchid Society.
-He was also the editor for American Orchid Society Bulletin from 1943—1967, and from 1970—1973.
-The first conference was held at St. Louis, Missouri in October 1954.
+World Orchid Conferences were initiated in 1952 by Gordon W. Dillon from the American Orchid Society.
+He was also the editor for the American Orchid Society Bulletin from 1943–1967 and from 1970–1973.
+The first conference was held in St Louis, Missouri, in October 1954.
 Since then, it has been held once every three years.
 Regarded as the most significant event in the international orchid circuit, it attracts academics, orchid breeders and enthusiasts who gather to share about the promotion, cultivation and study of orchids.

-The 4th World Orchid Conference was held in Singapore in 1963 from 3—10 October.
+The 4th World Orchid Conference was held in Singapore from 3–10 October 1963.
 It was jointly sponsored by the Malayan Orchid Society, Royal Horticultural Society and the American Orchid Society.
 This first major orchid event hosted in Asia included an orchid show at the Singapore Turf Club, a proud showcase of the rich variety of orchids from all over the world.
-This event attracted 700 delegates from 45 countries.1
+The event attracted 700 delegates from 45 countries.1

 Parade of Orchids

 Singapore’s inaugural international garden and flower show was held in December 2006.
-Known as the Singapore Garden Festival, it was a major attraction, to welcoming approximately 200,000 visitors3 throughout the event.
-And the numbers kept increasing for the subsequent Garden Festivals held in 2008 and 2010.
+Known as the Singapore Garden Festival, it was a major attraction that welcomed approximately 200,000 visitors3 throughout the event.
+The visitor numbers kept increasing for the subsequent Garden Festivals held in 2008 and 2010.

 Competitions to judge award-winning orchids are common in flower shows.
 Cups, medals and other special prizes have been awarded to the winners ranging from gardening hobbyists to firms in the horticulture industry.
-The oldest awarding body for orchids is the Orchid Committee of the Royal Horticultural Society.4 It classifies its awards as follows: First Class Certificate (FCC), Award of Merit (AM), and Highly Commended Certificate (HCC).
+The oldest awarding body for orchids is the Orchid Committee of the Royal Horticultural Society.4 It classifies its awards as follows: First Class Certificate, Award of Merit and Highly Commended Certificate.
 In Asia, the oldest awarding organisation is the Orchid Society of Southeast Asia.5

 According to Teoh Eng Soon, an orchid enthusiast, awards from these particular societies are most highly valued: the Royal Horticultural Society, American Orchid Society, Orchid Society of Southeast Asia, Orchid Society of Thailand, Hawaiian Orchid Society, South Florida Orchid Society and the Australian Orchid Council.6 These awards recognise the best orchids grown, encourage research and reward the growers and breeders for their efforts.